randyoyarzabal/reach/README.md

 ### Optional for all Modes

-    --config=<config_file> Override the default config.ini
-    -x : Enable SIMULATION (no connection/commands invoked) -g : Enable DEBUG
+    --config=<config_file> Override the default config.ini (located in the configs directory) -x : Enable SIMULATION (no connection/commands invoked) -g : Enable DEBUG
     -i <inventory_file> : Inventory (hosts) file (comma separated, define header key with -k) -k <key_column> : [Required with -i] Column header of keys -e <condition> : Filter hosts to process.
-Operators are supported: = equal, | or, ~ contains, & and.
+Operators are supported: = equal, ! not equal, | or, ~ contains, & and.
         Note: Reach does not support mixed (& and |) in this release.
         Example conditions: 'Build=WHC0122' , 'Build=WHC0122&Host~app, 'Build=WHC0122|Host~app|Host~dom'